Durgasravanipenumaka/C-Programs/Pointers.md

         }
 }
 ```
-## Write a program to print pointer to an array.
+## 7.Write a program to print pointer to an array.
 ```c
 #include<stdio.h>
 int main(){